Hecker625/dictionary-chatbot/README.md

-# dictionary-chatbot
+# Dictionary Chatbot
-A simple dictionary chatbot.
+A simple chatbot using a python dictionary.